Descanonge/fronts-toolbox/docs/dev-guide.rst

 - Numpy,
 - Dask,
 - Xarray,
-- CUDA is not supported, but it could be added without too much hassle.
+- CUDA/Cupy arrays are not supported, but it could be added without too much hassle.

 Beyond numpy and numba, none of those libraries are required.
 As much functionality as possible should be made available even if optional dependencies